-There is a large deficit on the police pensions schemes, however, statutory arrangements for funding the deficit mean that the financial position of the Chief Constable remains healthy:
+There is a large deficit on the police pension schemes, however, statutory arrangements for funding the deficit mean that the financial position of the Chief Constable remains healthy: • Finance is only required to be raised to cover discretionary benefits when the pensions are actually paid;

-- finance is only required to be raised to cover discretionary benefits when the pensions are actually paid; - finance is only required to be raised to cover police pensions when the pensions are actually paid.
+• Finance is only required to be raised to cover police pensions when the pensions are actually paid.
 At present, 100% of the difference between what is paid out to retired members and the sum of contributions from current members and the Chief Constable is met by additional grant from the Home Office.

-The regular contributions expected to be made to the Local Government Pension Scheme by the Chief Constable in the year to 31 March 2025 are £14.3m.
+The regular contributions expected to be made to the Local Government Pension Scheme by the Chief Constable in the year to 31 March 2026 are £16.4m.
 In addition, Strain on Fund Contributions may be required.

-Total expected contributions for the Police Pension Schemes are £100.3m.
+Total expected contributions for the Police Pension Schemes are £108.7m.
 This figure includes both the Chief Constable's contribution and the Top-Up Grant from the Home Office.
-In addition, the Chief Constable expects to pay £4.2m directly to beneficiaries of injury pensions.
+In addition, the Chief Constable expects to pay £4.6m directly to beneficiaries of injury pensions.